-PART III: ADJUSTED INCOME
+PART II: ADJUSTED INCOME

-6-III.A.
+6-II.A.
 INTRODUCTION

-HUD regulations require PHAs to deduct from annual income any of five mandatory deductions for which a family qualifies and allow the PHA to deduct other permissive deductions in accordance with PHA policy.
+HUD regulations require PHAs to deduct from annual income any of five mandatory deductions for which a family qualifies.
 The resulting amount is the family's adjusted income.
 Mandatory deductions are found in 24 CFR 5.611.

 5.611(a) Mandatory deductions.
-In determining adjusted income, the responsible entity (PHA) must deduct the following amounts from annual income Adjusted income means annual income (as determined under § 5.609) of the members of the family residing or intending to reside in the dwelling unit, after making the following deductions:
+In determining adjusted income, the responsible entity (PHA) must deduct the following amounts from annual income: